scalaz/scalaz/doc/DeveloperGuide.md

 ### General

-Type class instances are packaged in a trait `ClassifiedTypeInstances`.
+Type class instances are packaged in a class `ClassifiedTypeInstances`.

 The implicit members within the `Instances` class should be named: